By anyone's reckoning, it's a unique and glorious achievement for

 Personal Assistive Mobility Devices (Segways and similar

-What is the surface of the trail?
+What is the surface of

 Different sections are surfaced differently to meet a variety